 What Is Induction Compatible Cookware?

-We said it above, but it's important, so we'll say it again: you need induction-compatible cookware to use with a an induction cooktop.
+As we said aboive, you need induction-compatible cookware to use an induction cooktop.

 Cast iron and carbon steel cookware is always induction compatible.